LaboratoireMecaniqueLille/crappy/docs/source/developers.rst

 C++ extension modules
 +++++++++++++++++++++

-In the `src` folder of Crappy, you can find next to the module `crappy` another directory called `ext`.
-It contains the C++ extensions that were historically used by some objects in the module.
-It is very unsure whether these extensions still work, but they were kept around as a legacy waiting for pure-Python replacement solution to be added to Crappy.
-To enable extension module(s), one has to locally clone Crappy and install it manually with the correct drivers installed on the machine.
+The ``ext`` directory next to the ``crappy`` package contains C++ extensions historically used by some objects.
+Their current compatibility is not verified.
+Building an extension requires a local source installation and the appropriate system drivers.

 Other objects
 +++++++++++++